-To maximise the efficiency of the Board and to encourage active participation and contribution by Board members, the Board has established an Executive Board Committee (the "EBC"), the Audit Committee (the "AC"), the Remuneration Committee (the "RC"), the Nomination Committee (the "NC"), and the Environmental, Social and Governance Committee (the "ESGC") with specific terms of reference, which are on terms no less exacting than those set out in the CG Code, to assist in the execution of their duties.
-The written terms of reference of the committees are reviewed and amended, if necessary, from time to time on the committees' structure, duties and memberships, and those of each of the AC, the RC and the NC have been posted on the websites of the Company and the Stock Exchange.
+To maximise the efficiency of the Board and to encourage active participation and contribution by Board members, the Board has established an Executive Board Committee (the "EBC"), the Audit Committee (the "AC"), the Remuneration Committee (the "RC") and the Nomination Committee (the "NC") with specific terms of reference, which are on terms no less exacting than those set out in the CG Code, to assist in the execution of their duties.
+The written terms of reference of each of the committees are reviewed and amended, if necessary, from time to time on the committees' structure, duties and memberships, and have been posted on the websites of the Company and The Stock Exchange of Hong Kong Limited ("Stock Exchange").

 The Company Secretary and the Qualified Accountant shall, where appropriate and necessary, attend all meetings of the Board/committees to advise on corporate governance, statutory compliance, accounting and financial matters.
-All directors have access to the Company Secretary who is responsible for the Company's compliance with the continuing obligations of the Listing Rules, Code on Takeover and Mergers and Share Repurchases, Securities and Futures Ordinance, Companies Ordinance and other applicable laws, rules and regulations.
+All directors have access to the Company Secretary who is responsible for the Company's compliance with the continuing obligations of the Listing Rules, Code on Takeover and Mergers and Share Repurchases, Companies Ordinance, Securities and Futures Ordinance and other applicable laws, rules and regulations.